sidarth16/Novara-Protocol/README.md

 > **Zero dead capital.
 Zero unprotected exposure.**

 Novara is a self-sustaining LP capital management hook for Uniswap v4.
 It eliminates two simultaneous failures of concentrated liquidity — idle capital and unprotected active capital — through a single unified economic loop.

+When a position is out of range, Novara automatically deploys the idle liquidity to Aave to earn yield.
+That yield flows into an on-chain reserve, which pays out LPs for impermanent loss when they exit an active position.
+No external insurer, no token incentives, no emissions — the system funds its own protection.

+Built with Uniswap v4 Hooks, Aave v3, Chainlink, and Reactive Network for the UHI9 Hookathon (*Impermanent Loss & Yield Systems*).

 ---